oufuzhao/QSD/README.md

 ## Training
 1. **Dataset**: Please contact the creator of the relevant data set to obtain the right to use it.
 For the CUHK03 dataset, you may need to convert the ".mat" to ".png".
 2. **Quality Annotations**: Obtain the quality annotations via [the code](https://github.com/Tencent/TFace/tree/quality/generate_pseudo_labels).
-3. **Baseline Model**: The baseline AGW model can be downloaded from the [official repository](https://drive.google.com/file/d/1Uyq_JBM2N1JL-buYWkLZFMd7N-eMjOUZ/view)
+3. **Baseline Model**: The baseline AGW model can be downloaded from the official [Google Disk](https://drive.google.com/file/d/1Uyq_JBM2N1JL-buYWkLZFMd7N-eMjOUZ/view)
 4. **QSD processing**: a).
 Modify the 'PRETRAIN_PATH' and 'QA_LABELS' parameters in the configuration file './configs/AGW_QSD.yml'; b).
 Run './main.py' to train the QSD model, where we also provide the training log in './log/log.txt' for your information.

 ## Inference